pratham655/offline-ai-assistant/README.md

-# 🧠 Offline AI Assistant
+# 🧠 Offline AI Chatbot

-An intelligent offline AI chatbot with PDF-based question answering built using Streamlit and Ollama.
+An intelligent offline AI chatbot built using **Streamlit** and **Ollama**.
-This application runs locally without requiring continuous internet access and allows users to interact with AI and extract information from documents.
+This application runs locally and allows users to have context-aware conversations without requiring continuous internet access.

 ---

 ## 🚀 Features

-- Offline Chatbot – Interact with AI without internet
+- 💬 Offline AI Chatbot (runs locally)
-- PDF Question Answering – Upload notes and ask questions
-- Context-Aware Responses – Maintains conversation history
+- 🧠 Context-aware conversation (remembers chat history)
-- Clean UI – Built using Streamlit
+- 🎨 Clean and responsive UI using Streamlit
-- Optimized Performance – Uses lightweight local model (phi)
+- ⚡ Lightweight and optimized using local LLM (phi model)

 ---